 Working on your time management skills can help you be a better employee and strong candidate when you apply for new opportunities.
 Here are a few ways you can improve your time management skills:

-- Prioritize your assignments.
 Prioritization is a difficult skill but gets easier with practice.
 You can practice prioritization by making to-do lists.
 Writing or typing out everything you need to get done can help you physically prioritize the tasks that are most urgent or easy to get out of the way.
 If you need help, you might consider asking your manager or a colleague who is good at prioritizing how they would complete work.
 Understanding due dates and how the task affects others and business goals can help you to get certain things done ahead of others.
+If you are still unable to meet the due date, you might be able to ask for a deadline extension on a task.

 Improving time management skills can help you be a better worker and have the ability to focus fully as you go about your day.
 You can be a better time manager by being organized, setting goals and prioritizing your to-do list.